Review for the new film by Polish animation director Tomek Popakul, Acid Rain, which premiered at the 2019 Sundance Film Festival 2019.

 After the intimate (but ultimately inconsequential) Black Rain, Tomek Popakul (of the brilliant Ziegenort) returns with a well mapped out two-character study, set in a trip-hop kaleidoscopic environment, and within the subgenre of a road movie.
 It has to be noted: the term "character drama" here belongs to the realm of psychedelic primordial background soup, whose different turn the main female character constantly faces at every turn.
 Young (Daria Bulka), a backpack bespectacled adventurer, ready to elicit sympathy -even with a radical haircut and puffy eyes.
 Her travel companion, Skinny (Piotr Bucka) is the more colorful of the two, and the more adventurous.

 Produced by Piotr Szczepanowicz and Grzegorz Wacławek of Animoon (who produced Marta Pajek's multi-awarded shorts Impossible figures and other stories), the film screened at over 60 festivals across the globe including Annecy IAFF, Ottawa IAFF, Nashville IFF, Palm Springs and Denver IFF.
-The film has now qualified for Academy Awards® consideration.
+The film qualified for Academy Awards® consideration, and won in our top animation shorts 2019 poll.

 "Working on this film, I wanted to depict some very mixed and ambiguous feelings: fascination and repulsion, naive spirituality and „human dirt”, nature and civilisation, crave for colours and grey everyday reality in a post-communist landscape of Eastern Europe, ”says Popakul who is a graduate of the Lodz Film School where he studied screenwriting and animation.